 Climate change and species interactions

-This study found stronger effects of species interactions in mesic areas not because of the commonly cited reason (higher densities of interacting species in low-stress areas), but because aridity changed the sensitivity of population growth rate to vital rates that these four species interactions affected (Louthan et al. in review).
+This study found stronger effects of species interactions in mesic areas not because of the commonly cited reason (higher densities of interacting species in low-stress areas), but because aridity changed the sensitivity of population growth rate to vital rates that these four species interactions affected (Louthan et al. 2018).
 This work provides empirical evidence disentangling the disparate ways that different aspects of species interactions could easily generate (or prevent) the pattern proposed by Darwin (outlined in Louthan, Angert, and Doak 2015).
+Future work in this system will tackle other questions about how abiotic and biotic forces interact with each other to govern climate change responses, as well as understand how herbivore feeding rates change with herbivore body size and plant community.

 The SGH predicts a complex pattern of facilitation and competition across stress gradients.
 To better understand the population-level effects of SGH in the context of Darwin's hypothesis, I conducted extensive experimental work on a Rocky Mountain succulent, Sedum lanceolatum, during my dissertation.
 This work is similar to that described above for H. meyeri.